Lemon-Rosemary Chicken Pasta with mushrooms and a cream sauce is simple to make and the perfect weeknight dish.

 Lemon-Rosemary Chicken pasta with mushrooms and a cream sauce is quick and delicious meal.
 Paired with Clos du Bois Chardonnay.
 I’ve always loved cooking with wine, and with this recipe, you’ll taste why.
 Be sure and try my Cast Iron Pork Chops, Chicken Fajitas, Marinated Flank Steak, and Blood Orange Chicken.

 Barilla pasta paired with Clos du Bois wines offers the perfect entertaining solution no matter what the occasion.
 For this dish, I used the wine to deglaze the browned on goodness from the chicken, mushrooms, and shallots.
 Then stirred in cream and cooked it until it became thick, giving me the most flavorful cream sauce to coat every nook and cranny of the Barilla Penne pasta.
-This dish is perfect for a romantic evening alone (send the kids to Grammy’s), something different for your ladies gathering or even a potluck.
 For additional recipe inspiration- visit here!

 Rosemary has a very woody stem.
 To use, simply hold the top of the stem with your left hand, then run your fingers of your right hand down that stem.
 Leaving you with the needles of rosemary.
 Throw the woody stem away.
 Use a sharp chef’s knife to finely chop the rosemary pieces.

 You can see the difference in these two images- the one on top the sauce has not thickened.
 Where as the one on the bottom has.
 And all the flavors are starting to marry.